daviddalpiaz/r4sl/05-reg-sl.md

 \text{RMSE}(\hat{f}, \text{Data}) = \sqrt{\frac{1}{n}\displaystyle\sum_{i = 1}^{n}\left(y_i - \hat{f}(\bf{x}_i)\right)^2}
 $$

-While for the sake of comparing models, the choice between RMSE and MSE is arbitrary, we have a preference for RMSE, as it has the same units as the response variable.
-Also, notice that in the prediction context MSE refers to an average, whereas in an ANOVA context, the denominator for MSE may not be $n$.
+While for the sake of comparing models, the choice between RMSE and RMSE is arbitrary, we have a preference for RMSE, as it has the same units as the response variable.
+Also, notice that in the prediction context RMSE refers to an average, whereas in an ANOVA context, the denominator for RMSE may not be $n$.

 For a linear model , the estimate of $f$, $\hat{f}$, is given by the fitted regression line.